Some methods are defined by method clauses, between the

 methods in order to retrieve the time information.
 If no put methods

-are defined, however, the date cannot be modified after
+are defined, however, then the date cannot be modified after

 date_stamp object is created (unless some other method for